MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 - Custom devices can reduce unit costs, but involve development time, and incur and non-recurring engineering costs such as design, test, certification submissions, and manufacture.

 - Pre-certified system components or modules can reduce time to market and create a semi-custom device, but are more expensive than discrete chips.
-Supply-chain and inventory management must be properly resourced.
+You must properly resource supply-chain and inventory management.

 The [Azure Certified Device catalog](https://devicecatalog.azure.com) presents devices that work well with Azure IoT and to help reduce costs and time to market.
 [IoT Plug and Play devices](https://devicecatalog.azure.com/devices?certificationBadgeTypes=PnP) can reduce both device and cloud development costs.

 :::image type="content" source="media/plug-and-play.png" alt-text="Graphic that shows savings from Plug and Play approach.":::

+### Lambda architectural pattern

+IoT solutions commonly use the hot/warm/cold lambda architectural pattern in the cloud.
+This pattern also applies to the edge, when you use more performant edge devices or the Azure IoT Edge runtime.
+Optimizing this pattern on the edge reduces overall solution costs.
+You can choose the most cost-effective service for cloud data ingestion and processing.

+- Hot path processing includes near real-time processing, process alerts, or edge notifications.
+You can use Azure IoT Hub event streams to process alerts in the cloud.

+- Warm path processing includes using storage solutions on the edge, such as open-source time-series databases or [Azure SQL Edge](/azure/azure-sql-edge/overview).
+Azure SQL Edge includes edge stream processing features and time-series optimized storage.

+- Cold path processing includes batching lower importance events and using a file transfer option through the Azure Blob Storage module.
+This approach uses a lower cost data transfer mechanism compared to streaming through IoT Hub or IoT Central.
+After cold data arrives in Azure Blob storage, there are many options to process the data in the cloud.

-### LPWAN devices
+### Device security

-If LPWAN devices, such as LoRaWAN, NB-IoT, or LTE-M, are already connected to another IoT cloud, the [Azure IoT Central Device Bridge](/azure/iot-central/core/howto-build-iotc-device-bridge) can help to bridge to Azure IoT Central without incurring costs to change your existing devices.
+Both IoT Hub with the Device Provisioning Service (DPS) and IoT Central support device authentication with symmetric keys, trusted platform module (TPM) attestation, and X.509 certificates.
+There's a cost factor associated with each option.

+- X.509 certificates are the most secure option for authenticating to Azure IoT, but certificate management can be costly.
+Lack of certificate lifecycle management planning can make certificates even costlier.
+Typically, you work with third-party vendors who offer CA and certificate management solutions.
+This option requires using a public key infrastructure (PKI).
+Options include a self-managed PKI, a third-party PKI, or the Azure Sphere security service, which is available only with Azure Sphere devices.

+- TPMs with X.509 certificates stored in them offer an added layer of security.
+DPS also supports authentication through TPM endorsement keys.
+The main costs are from hardware, potential board redesign, and complexity.

+- Symmetric key authentication is the simplest and lowest cost option, but you must evaluate the effect on security.
+You need to protect keys on the device and in the cloud, and securely storing the key on the device often requires a more secure option.

+Review costs associated with each of these options, and balance potentially higher hardware or services costs with increased security.
+Integration with your manufacturing process can also influence overall costs.

+For more information, see [Security practices for Azure IoT device manufacturers](/azure/iot-dps/concepts-device-oem-security-practices).

 ### Azure RTOS